-Students may experience a variety of medical and/or personal issues during the PA program.
+Students may experience a variety of medical and/or personal issues during the PA Program.
 When such issues arise, students are directed to seek appropriate help through university resources or through the private sector.
 Appropriate didactic year or clinical year faculty should be notified by the student in a timely manner regarding any such issue in accordance with attendance policies and procedures outlined in the Guidelines and Policies.
 If the nature of the problem is urgent or emergent the student is directed to seek care immediately.

 Students coming to faculty with difficulties will be referred to the appropriate university resource, such as Idaho State University Student Health, Counseling, ADA Center, or a private provider as appropriate.
 The role of faculty is to inform students of available sources of help, and not to provide services.
-Per ARC-PA accreditation standards, faculty members are not allowed to provide personal counseling or health services to students in the Program.
+Per ARC-PA accreditation standards, faculty members, the Program Director, and the medical directors are precluded from participating as health care providers or personal counselors for students in the Program, except in an emergency situation.

-Occasionally medical and personal issues may negatively impact a student's performance in the program or may be serious or life threatening.
+Occasionally medical and personal issues may negatively impact a student's performance in the Program or may be serious or life threatening.
 Attendance in the didactic year or the clinical year may be negatively impacted.
 If student performance and/or attendance issues are deemed by the faculty to be at risk of not meeting academic requirements or of being potentially harmful to the student or others, actions taken by the faculty may include any or all of the following: